-- i) NOTE: During initialization, all the data on the non-RAID disk drives are deleted. - 6.
-Select the RAID level and click Next.
+(i) NOTE: During initialization, all the data on the non-RAID disk drives are deleted.

-The Select Physical Disks page is displayed.

-- NOTE: Create boot virtual disks only from disk drives populated across slots 0-3 of the system.
+- 6. Select the RAID level and click Next. - The Select Physical Disks page is displayed. - (i) NOTE: Create boot virtual disks only from disk drives populated across slots 0-3 of the system.
 For slot information, see the system Owner's Manual. - 7.
 From the Encryption Capability drop-down menu, select Self-encryption.

-The self-encryption disks (SEDs) are displayed.

-8. Select the SEDs and specify the properties, and then click Next.

-The Virtual Disk Attributes page is displayed.

-- 9. Select the virtual disk parameters, select the Secure Virtual Disk option, and click Next. - The Summary page is displayed. - 10.
+The self-encryption disks (SEDs) are displayed. - 8.
+From the Encryption Protocol drop-down menu, select either TCG Opal SSC or TCG Enterprise SSC. - Select the SEDs and specify the properties, and then click Next.
+The Virtual Disk Attributes page is displayed. - 10.
+Select the virtual disk parameters, select the Secure Virtual Disk option, and click Next.
+The Summary page is displayed. - 11.
 To apply the RAID configuration, click Finish.